Qloapps/qloapps-docs/docs/module_development/creation.md

 ```

 #### Create the module's Main Class.
-The main file has a class with name same as the module's folder name but in the CamelCase letters.
-This class will extend any class derived from **Module class**.
-for example PaymentModule, ModuleGridEngine, ModuleGraph etc classes are extended for specific needs.
+The main file has a class with a name the same as the module's folder name but in the CamelCase letters.
+This class will extend any class derived from the Module class. for example, PaymentModule, ModuleGridEngine, ModuleGraph, etc classes are extended for specific needs.

 myqlomodule.php
 ```php